FIO Crypto Handles & Domains

 FIO Domains and Decentralized Domain Efforts

 A number of projects are underway with the goal of creating a decentralized domain name space system for the World Wide Web.
 Should any of those projects become recognized in the community as the primary decentralized domain space, then the Foundation’s vision is that the FIO Protocol will hopefully endeavor to work collaboratively with them, though such a decision will be up to the protocol Block Producers.
-Specifically, FIO domains do not currently have the concept of a Top Level Domain (e.g., .com, .org, .net, .io) but such a construct could be added in the future to the notion of a FIO Address and a unique TLD for FIO Addresses registered for the FIO Protocol enabling FIO Addresses to work seamlessly with a decentralized domain name space.
+Specifically, FIO domains do not currently have the concept of a Top Level Domain (e.g., .com, .org, .net, .io) but such a construct could be added in the future to the notion of a FIO Crypto Handle and a unique TLD for FIO Crypto Handles registered for the FIO Protocol enabling FIO Crypto Handles to work seamlessly with a decentralized domain name space.

 If the renewal fee for a FIO Domain is not paid by its expiration date, the following restrictions will be placed on the domain and addresses on that domain:

 |Days after expiration date||Domain actions disallowed||Address actions disallowed|